Circular IT and reuse of equipment

 A substation building.
 Photo: Simon Wennberg

-Pilot project: reusing secondary substation buildings
+Pilot project: reusing substation buildings

-As part of our efforts to reduce environmental impact, Vattenfall Eldistribution will test circular construction and reuse of existing secondary substation buildings.
+As part of our efforts to reduce environmental impact, Vattenfall Eldistribution will test circular construction and reuse of existing substation buildings.

 Read the full article